zixianwang2022/Megatron-LM/tools/retro/README.md

+This directory contains a collection of tools for building the retrieval database and pretraining neighbors for Retro.
+This preprocessing pipeline is broken into 3 main stages:

+1. **Build chunk database** : ...
+2. **Build index for similarity search** : ...
+3. **Query pretraining neighbors** : ...

 This directory contains a collection of tools for building an similarity search index for retrieval-augmented language models.

 Please see 'tools/retrieval/examples/get_cmd.sh' for example usage.
 At the moment, environment variable NPROCS can either be manually set, or copied from SLURM_TASKS_PER_NODE, depending on if using an interactive or a batch run (see top of get_cmd.sh).